Developed at Harvard Business School by Professor Michael Porter

 The center was established in 2008 as an independent non-profit organization.

-New applications for admission to qualify for 2nd round of the Program on Economic Growth and Development will be accepted until October 7th, 2016 - 11:59 pm.
+New applications for admission to qualify for the Program on Economic Growth and Development will be accepted until February 29th, 2024 - 11:59 pm.

 The Economic Development Certificate Program offered by the Center comprises of two major courses.
 Students who successfully complete both courses are awarded a graduate certificate in economic development.